catalyst/moodle-fileconverter_librelambda/README.md

 Moodle currently ships with two (2) file converter plugins

 ### Does my Moodle need to be in AWS?
 No, you’re Moodle instance doesn’t need to reside in AWS to use this plugin.
 As long as your Moodle can contact the AWS S3 endpoint via HTTPS you should be able to use this plugin.
-This includes development environment.
+This includes development environments.

-Ease of use and scalability

 ## Inspiration
-This plugin was inspired by and based on the initial work done by []() to compile and run Libre Office within an AWS Lambda function.
+This plugin was inspired by and based on the initial work done by [Vlad Holubiev](https://hackernoon.com/how-to-run-libreoffice-in-aws-lambda-for-dirty-cheap-pdfs-at-scale-b2c6b3d069b4) to compile and run Libre Office within an AWS Lambda function.

 ## License ##